 When podcasters collaborate remotely, they have two main methods of recording their parts.
 The first is to interact live — that is, have a conversation over the phone or on a video chat service and record that conversation using a mixer and editing software.
 You can also do what's called a double-ender, where the podcasters each record on their own, rather than chatting over phone lines or the internet.

-You may also want to add a subtle amount of reverb to add a sense of space around the speaker.
-Be warned, however, that a little reverb goes a long way.
+You may also want to tweak the amount of reverb, adding some to a dry recording to add a sense of space, or removing it from a speaker who was in an echoey room.
 Finally, add a bit of equalization (EQ) to bring out certain frequencies.
 Boosting lower frequencies can create a bit of resonance.
 Boosting upper frequencies can bring out certain consonants and improve articulation.
 Middle frequencies are the ones we hear most clearly, so boosting those might sound like a standard-issue volume boost.

-You can certainly start your podcast recordings on a phone.
-The market is full of high-quality microphones for iPhone and other smartphones.
-However, when it comes time to edit, you’ll want to migrate your audio files to a computer, where you can make full use of editing software like Descript, Pro Tools, and Adobe Audition.
+You can certainly start your podcast by using a call recording app on your phone.
+You could use the built-in microphone, which is surprisingly good on most devices, but the market is full of high-quality mics for iPhone and other smartphones at a fair price.
+When it comes time to edit, you’ll want to migrate your audio files to a computer, where you can make full use of editing software like Descript or Adobe Audition.
 You’ll also use your computer to upload your podcasts to a hosting service and to monitor user engagement on various podcast platforms.